Eesti keeles

 On 11 June 2008 Estonian Foreign Minister Urmas Paet, Turkish Foreign Minister Ali Babacan and Ambassador Fatma Sule Sovsal opened the photo exhibit by Turkish diplomat Nur Sagman entitled “Happy Anniversary Year, Estonia!” ("Head juubeliaastat, Eesti!") in the National Library.

 On 9 October 2008 Estonian President Toomas Hendrik Ilves and Turkish President Abdullah Gül opened an exhibit showing the relations between Estonia and Turkey in the National Library.
 The extensive history and document exhibit filled with photos and archival material was a comparative look back at the development of the independence of the two nations and the creation of joint diplomatic relations in 1924, when a friendship and co-operation agreement between Turkey and Estonia was signed.
-In 1935 a Turkish Embassy was established in Tallinn.
-A thorough chronology of the development of Estonia-Turkey relations was compiled.
 The exposition included political, economic and cultural relations, as well as Estonians in Turkeys and Turks in Estonia.

-On 20 October 2008 the exhibit “Turkey’s colours and threads.
+In October 2008 the exhibit “Turkey’s colours and threads.
 Gönül Paksoy’s timeless clothing design” ("Türgi värvid ja lõimed.
-Gönül Paksoy ajatu rõivadisain") at the Mikkeli Museum in Kadriorg.
+Gönül Paksoy ajatu rõivadisain") was opened at the Mikkeli Museum in Kadriorg.
+In November 2008 a selection of Estonia puppet films was shows at the Kars Film Festival, and Rao Heidmets’s new film “Inherent Obligations” participated in the competition programme.

 In the second week of February 2009 the 11th Winter Dance Festival took place in Viljandi, and the theme was the return to one’s roots.
 A Turkish dance troupe participated.